Nu-hin/remote_ruby/README.md

 ```

 ### Limitations
-* MacOS keychain is not supported.
+* macOS keychain is not supported.
 If you are using a private SSH key with a passphrase, and you don't want to enter a passphrase each time a context is executed, the identity must be added to the SSH-agent, e.g. using `ssh-add`.

 * As RemoteRuby reads the block source from the script's source file, the script source file should reside on your machine's disk (e.g. you cannot use RemoteRuby from IRB console).

 * Since local and server scripts have different execution contexts, can have different gems (and even Ruby versions) installed, sometimes local variables as well as the block return value, will not be accessible, assigned or can even cause exception.
-See [usage](#local-variables-and-return-value) section below for more detail.
+See the [usage](#local-variables-and-return-value) section below for more details.

 ## Installation